rradczewski/ymmv/_drafts/hooks-cypress-and-the-fabric-of-the-universe.md

 image: "assets/hooks-cypress-and-the-fabric-of-the-universe.jpg"
 hide_reading_time: true
 ---
-It took me some time to pinpoint what exactly why, but to this day, _React hooks_ and _Cypress_ leave me with the slight terror that the fabric of our universe has been tinkered with.
+It took me some time to pinpoint exactly why, but to this day, _React hooks_ and _Cypress_ leave me with the slight terror that the fabric of our universe has been tinkered with.
 I'm bringing some receipts, but I'm not sure what my final verdict is.

 Both [React hooks](https://reactjs.org/docs/hooks-reference.html) and [Cypress](https://cypress.io) are well-received tools in the JavaScript communities, and rightfully so.
 Each brings their novel approach to solving a commonly cumbersome topic that developers face, namely state management and browser-testing respectively.
 This in itself makes working with them highly enjoyable.